awsdocs/aws-codepipeline-user-guide/doc_source/tutorials-ecs-ecr-codedeploy.md

 ## Step 6: Create Your Pipeline<a name="tutorials-ecs-ecr-codedeploy-pipeline"></a>

 In this section, you create a pipeline with the following actions:
-+ An AWS CodeCommit action where the source artifacts are the task definition and the AppSpec file\.
++ A CodeCommit action where the source artifacts are the task definition and the AppSpec file\.
 + A source stage with an Amazon ECR source action where the source artifact is the image file\.
-+ A deployment stage with an Amazon ECS deploy action where the deployment runs with an AWS CodeDeploy application and deployment group\.
++ A deployment stage with an Amazon ECS deploy action where the deployment runs with a CodeDeploy application and deployment group\.

 **To create a two\-stage pipeline with the wizard**

-1. Sign in to the AWS Management Console and open the AWS CodePipeline console at [http://console\.aws\.amazon\.com/codesuite/codepipeline/home](http://console.aws.amazon.com/codesuite/codepipeline/home)\.
+1. Sign in to the AWS Management Console and open the CodePipeline console at [http://console\.aws\.amazon\.com/codesuite/codepipeline/home](http://console.aws.amazon.com/codesuite/codepipeline/home)\.

 1. On the **Welcome** page, **Getting started** page, or the **Pipelines** page, choose **Create pipeline**\.

 1. In **Step 1: Choose pipeline settings**, in **Pipeline name**, enter **MyImagePipeline**\.

 1. In **Service role**, do one of the following:
-   + Choose **New service role** to allow AWS CodePipeline to create a new service role in IAM\.
+   + Choose **New service role** to allow CodePipeline to create a new service role in IAM\.
 In **Role name**, the role and policy name both default to this format: AWSCodePipelineServiceRole\-*region*\-*pipeline\_name*\.
 For example, this is the service role created for this tutorial: AWSCodePipelineServiceRole\-eu\-west\-2\-MyImagePipeline\.
    + Choose **Existing service role** to use a service role already created in IAM\.
 In **Role name**, choose your service role from the list\.
 **Note**
 Depending on when your service role was created, you might need to update its permissions to support additional AWS services\.
 For information, see [Add Permissions for Other AWS Services](how-to-custom-role.md#how-to-update-role-new-services)\.